drawpile/drawpile.github.io/_posts/2025-10-13-dev-update.markdown

 Changing your shortcuts no longer causes Drawpile to lose track of all your brush shortcuts until you restart it.
 This was reported by cromachina [on GitHub](https://github.com/drawpile/Drawpile/issues/1532){:target="_blank"}.

-Entering an empty address in the join dialog now properly disables the join button, rather than letting you press it and then complaing that it can't connect to nothing.
+Entering an empty address in the join dialog now properly disables the join button, rather than letting you press it and then complaining that it can't connect to nothing.